mukut1994/MK94.Assert/README.md

 // OR
 myDiskAsserter.Output = new MyCustomOutputStructure(); // implements ITestOutput
 ```
-WithDeduplication stores the files in a "TestData/{File content Hash}" structure.
-It's useful to save disk space if many tests output the same data by saving them only once.
-The root.json contains the actual file paths and their content hash.
+`WithDeduplication` stores the files in a `TestData/{File content Hash}` structure.
+This has the benefit of saving disk space if multiple unit tests output the same data by storing them in a single file.
+The `root.json` contains the actual file paths and their content hash.
-Because of the structure the files are less accessible and this mode is not generally recommended.
+However, the structure of these files is less accessible and therefore this mode is not generally recommended.

 ## Chain Unit tests to form an Integration Test

 Unit tests are great because they allow small pieces of code to be debugged faster.
 Integration tests are great because they check the whole system works well together.

-MK94.Assert allows chaining Unit tests to effectively create integration tests with the benefits of both.
+MK94.Assert allows chaining unit tests to effectively create integration tests with the benefits of both.

 ```C#
  [Test]